Planning a surprise proposal photoshoot

 Ask a stranger

 Another approach is to have the photographer waiting at your chosen location and for you to ask them, as you might ask a stranger, to take your photo before going down on one knee to propose to your intended.
 This can work well where there is nowhere suitable for the photographer to hide and space is too limited for photos to be taken from a distance.
-Being up close, has the advantage of allowing the photographer greater control over composition and lighting than the previous approaches, but also shares some of the disadvantages of the paparazzi and hiding-in-plain-sight approaches, while being more intrusive in the moment.
+Being up close and being asked to take a photograph, has the advantage of allowing the photographer greater control over composition and lighting than the previous approaches, but also shares some of the potential disadvantages of the paparazzi and hiding-in-plain-sight approaches, while being more intrusive in the moment.
 Once again, you can consider going on to have an engagement shoot after the proposal.

 While it may not be for everyone, a proposal photoshoot does allow you to capture a very special moment to share with family and friends and keep forever.
 Alternatively, why not book an engagement photoshoot and return to the location where you proposed to get the shots you missed!